-Dr. Blair Stamper is an instructional designer (ID), teacher, and public speaker with 10 years of experience in the education field.
-As an ID, she works with faculty to create student-centered and active online courses that align with higher standards.
+Dr. Blair Stamper is an award-winning instructional designer (ID), teacher, and public speaker with over 10 years of experience in the education field.
+As an ID, she works with SMEs to create learner-centered and active courses that align with higher standards.
 Inclusivity and access are her specialties.

 Blair is a graduate of Arizona State University (2022, Doctor of Education in Educational Leadership and Innovation), the Online Learning Consortium's Institute for Emerging Leaders in Online Learning (2018), Michigan State University (2015, Master of Arts in Educational Technology), and University of Michigan-Dearborn (2012, Bachelor of Science in Elementary Education).